loadingio/ldview/README.md

     view = new ldview({root: root, ctx: -> list} <<< cfg)

-## Nested Local Views and Template
+## Nested Views and Template

-It's possible to nest a local view in a selector:
+As described above, it's possible to nest a view in a selector:

     new ldview({
       handler: localView:
         handler: ...
     });

-However, nodes under this local view are still visble to its parent view.
-Use `ld-scope` to prevent accessing from parent view:
+And we use `ld-scope` to prevent selectors inside localView to be accessed by parent view:

     div(ld-scope,ld="localView"): ...

-Or, use `template` instead, which is by default scoped:
+It can also be accomplished via `template`, which is by default scoped:

     new ldview({
       handler: localView: